 The mission of the LUESD Health Services Department is to provide holistic health related services to all students in order to improve student attendance, minimize health related barriers to learning, and to provide the link between health and education through collaboration with students, staff, families, and the community.

-The Health Services Team is comprised of 2 credentialed School Nurses who have their RN and Public Health Nurse (PHN) certification, and 5 Health Care Assistants who have their LVN certification.
+The Health Services Team is comprised of 2 credentialed School Nurses who have their RN and Public Health Nurse (PHN) license, and 5 Licensed Vocational Nurses.

 Students can sustain a concussion through various injuries or accidents.
 It doesn't always occur during an athletic event.
 All students riding bicycles to school must abide by the CA State helmet law.
 Here is some helpful information regarding bicycle helmet use and safety.
 At LUESD, all student's and student parent's participating in the athletic program need to read and sign this form.